-So, Without air flow, moisture contamination remains and a sludge buildup is often a result.
-Furthermore, Operating the engine without adequate ventilation is a leading cause of engine sludge.
+Because, without air flow, moisture contamination remains and a sludge buildup is often a result.
+Furthermore, operating the engine without adequate ventilation is, a leading cause of engine sludge.

-An accumulation of fuel and oil varnish deposits and/or sludge inside the valve can restrict or even block the flow of vapors through the (PCV) system.
-Consequently, A restricted or clogged (PCV) system cannot pull moisture and blowby vapors out of the crankcase.
-As a result, This can cause engine-damaging sludge to form.
+So, an accumulation of fuel and oil varnish deposits and/or sludge inside the valve can; restrict or even block the flow of vapors through the, (PCV) system.
+Consequently, a restricted or clogged (PCV) system, cannot pull moisture and blow-by vapors out of the crankcase.
+As a result, this can cause, engine-damaging sludge to form.

-May even cause a backup of pressure that may force oil to leak past gaskets and seals.
-The loss of airflow through the (PCV) system can also cause the air/fuel mixture to run richer than normal.
-But, The same thing can happen if the pintle inside the valve sticks shut.
+And, may even cause a backup of pressure that may force oil to leak past gaskets and seals.
+The loss of airflow through the (PCV) system can also cause the; air/fuel mixture to run richer than normal.
+But, the same thing can happen if the pintle inside the valve, sticks shut.

-If the pintle inside the (PCV) valve sticks open, or the spring breaks; the (PCV) valve may flow too much air and lean out the idle mixture.
-As a result, causing a rough idle, hard starting and/or lean misfire (which increases emissions and wastes fuel).
+If the pintle inside the (PCV) valve sticks open, or the spring breaks; the (PCV) valve may flow too much air and, lean out the idle mixture.
+Consequently, causing a rough idle, hard starting and/or lean misfire, (which increases emissions and wastes fuel).

 Loose Or Leaky Hoses

-A loose or leaky hose allows “un-metered” air to enter the engine and upset the fuel mixture; especially at idle where the idle mixture is most sensitive to vacuum leaks.
+A loose or leaky hose allows “un-metered” air to enter the engine and upsets the fuel mixture; especially at idle where the idle mixture is most sensitive to, vacuum leaks.

 Incorrect (PCV) Valves

-A (PCV) valve that flows too much air will lean the air/fuel mixture; while one that flows too little will richen the mixture and increase the risk of sludge buildup in the crankcase.
+A (PCV) valve that flows too much air will lean the air/fuel mixture.
+However, one that flows too little will; richen the mixture and increase the risk of, sludge buildup in the crankcase.

 Basic (PCV) Airflow Testing

-Pinch or block off the vacuum hose to the (PCV) valve with the engine idling at operating temperature.
-The engine idle rpm should typically drop about 50 to 80 rpm before the idle speed corrects itself.
-If there is no change in idle speed; check the (PCV) valve, hose and breather tube for a restriction or blockage.
+Pinch or block off the vacuum hose to the (PCV) valve, with the engine idling at operating temperature.
+The engine idle (rpm) should typically drop about 50 to 80 (rpm), before the idle speed corrects itself.
+But, if there is no change in idle speed; check the (PCV) valve, hose and breather tube for a, restriction or blockage.
 A greater change would indicate too much airflow through the (PCV) valve.
-The wrong valve may flow too much air.
+The wrong valve may flow, too much air.

 Checking For Leaks

-A significantly higher vacuum reading, the intake manifold gasket is probably leaking and pulling vacuum on the crankcase.
-If you see no vacuum, or find a buildup of pressure in the crankcase; the (PCV) system is plugged or is not pulling enough air through the crankcase; to get rid of the blowby vapors.
+So, if you see a significantly higher vacuum reading, the intake manifold gasket is probably leaking and; pulling vacuum on the crankcase.
+If you see no vacuum, or find a buildup of pressure in the crankcase; the (PCV) system is plugged or is not pulling enough air through the crankcase; to get rid of the blow-by vapors.

-If the engine has a leaky oil pan; valve cover or intake manifold gasket leak; or leaky crankshaft seals; it will not be able to develop much vacuum in the crankcase; because it is pulling in outside air (which is also unfiltered and can further contaminate the oil).
+If the engine has a leaky oil pan, valve cover, intake manifold gasket, or crankshaft seals; it will not be able to develop much vacuum in the crankcase.
+Because, it is pulling in outside air (which is also unfiltered and can further contaminate the oil).

-To find a crankcase air leak; you can lightly pressurize (no more than 1 to 3 psi) the crankcase; with shop air via the dipstick tube or oil filler cap or breather after blocking all the other vents.
-Do not use any more air pressure than this or you may create leaks where there were no leaks before.
+To find a crankcase air leak, you can lightly pressurize (no more than 1 to 3 psi) the crankcase; with shop air via the dipstick tube, oil filler cap or breather, after blocking all the other vents.
+Do not use any more air pressure than this or you may create leaks, where there were no leaks before.

-Keep in mind that some new models don’t have a valve at all; instead, you’ll find a simple vacuum hose going from the valve cover to an air inlet duct.
-Others may have a simple restrictor in place.
+So, keep in mind that some new models don’t have a valve at all.
+Instead, you’ll find a simple vacuum hose going from the valve cover to, an air inlet duct.
+Others may have a simple, restrictor in place.
 Still, you can check the restrictor, hoses and other components.